Venomalia/DolphinTextureExtraction-tool/README.md

 # DolphinTextureExtraction-tool

-Is a GC and Wii texture dump tool, it dumps all textures at once and compatible with dolphins textures hash. it is still in an early stage, Currently, mainly typical gamecube formats are supported.
+Is a GC and Wii texture dump tool, it dumps all textures at once and compatible with Dolphins texture hash.
+The most common GameCube and Wii formats are already supported, new features and formats will be added over time.

 ## How to use
 INFO: currently no ROM images are supported, Please unpack them with dolphin into a folder.